 “Link is an important forum for bringing together organisations from across the environmental and conservation sectors, and plays a valuable role in forging joint positions that we are able to advocate to Government and other decision-makers” David Nussbaum, Chief Executive, WWF-UK

 “ClientEarth often partners with Link’s members and these partnerships ensure each organisation works together for the best possible environmental outcome.
 For example, campaigns and research by other Link members can be strengthened through our legal and scientific arguments” Catherine Weller, Wildlife Conservation Project Leader, Client Earth

 Much of our work is carried out by specialist Working Groups comprising individuals from a range of relevant member organisations who, collaboratively, develop strategic policy to both form the basis of Link campaigns and influence work within their own organisations.

-We currently have nine ongoing Working Groups, two Project Groups dedicated to specific set pieces of work and one Virtual Group.
+We currently have ten ongoing Working Groups and one Project Groups dedicated to specific set pieces.